-Boat Handlers 15-3
+15-3 Boat Handlers

-- There shall be up to two boat handlers per boat i. a. and they shall be provided by the teams.
-The role of the boat handler is to support the departure and arrival of the crew from and to j. the beach.
+- a.
+There shall be up to two boat handlers per boat and they shall be provided by the teams.
+The role of the boat handler is to support the departure and arrival of the crew from and to the beach.
 The boat handlers for each crew should wear matched uniforms that conform to the rules, and in a colour which is different from the crew (alternatively the boat handlers may wear a coloured bib).
 In rougher conditions and at the discretion of the Chair of the Race Committee, the number of boat handlers may be increased. - b.
-Boat handlers may not board the boat at any time but may assist the crew in any other way, including rudder fixing, etc. When the boat returns to the beach the boat handlers may "catch" the boat to slow its progress when it reaches the beach and a crew member disembarks to run to the finish line.

-The boat handlers shall at all times remain in shallow water not above their shoulder height.
-The boat handlers shall comply with any instructions of the race officials and shall at all times be subject to the Rules of Racing.
+Boat handlers may not board the boat at any time but may assist the crew in any other way, including rudder fixing, etc. When the boat returns to the beach the boat handlers may "catch" the boat to slow its progress when it reaches the beach and a crew member disembarks to run to the finish line. - c.
+The boat handlers shall at all times remain in hallow water not above their shoulder height.
+The boat handlers shall comply with any instructions of the race officials and shall at all times be subject to the Rules of Racing. - d.
 The boats should be held reasonably in line and shall be positioned so that the centres of boats are in a line with the buoys in their lane.
-All rowers (except the runner of each crew) shall be standing in the water next to their boat and shall not start boarding their boat until the start signal is given.
+All rowers (except the runner of each crew) shall be standing in the water next to their boat and

-The Judge at the Start, with the advice of the Aligner, shall determine whether the boats are reasonably in line and shall take such action as necessary to ensure this.
+- shall not start boarding their boat until the start signal is given. - The Judge at the Start, with the advice of the Aligner, shall determine whether the boats are reasonably in line and shall take such action as necessary to ensure this. - f.
 One nominated crew member from each crew shall be a runner.
 (The runner at the start may be different from the runner at the finish but in both cases shall be a member of the crew.)
-The runners shall stand behind the start line.
+The runners shall stand behind the start line. - g.
 The remaining crew member in the C2x shall be standing in the water holding their boat.
-No crew member shall start to board their boat before the start signal has been given.
+No crew member shall start to board their boat before the start signal has been given. - h.
 When the start signal is given the runners shall run to their boats to join the other crew member.
-The other crew member in a C2x may start to board their boat as soon as the start signal is given.

-The boat handlers will support the crews in holding the boat in the best position for the crew members to board and depart.
+The other crew member in a C2x may start to board their boat as soon as the start signal is given. - The boat handlers will support the crews in holding the boat in the best position for the crew members to board and depart. - j.
 One of the boat handlers may stand on the buoy line to give steering instruction.
 Only unaided voice or arm signals shall be used.
 The method of signalling shall not interfere with the view of the umpires.